Kartir: Under Bahram II, Bahram III and Narseh

 Bahram II, like his father, received Kartir well.
-He saw him as his mentor, and handed out several honors to Kartir, giving him the rank of wuzurgan ("grandee") and appointing him as the dadwar ("supreme judge") of the empire; thenceforth, priests were given the office of judge.
+He saw him as his mentor, and handed out several honors to Kartir, giving him the rank of wuzurg ("grandee") and appointing him as the dadwar ("supreme judge") of the empire; thenceforth, priests were given the office of judge.
 Kartir was also appointed the steward of the Temple of Anahita, Istakhr, which had originally been under the care of the Sasanian family.
 The Sasanians thus lost much of their religious authority in the empire.
 The clergy, from then on, served as judges all over the country, with court cases most likely decided based on Zoroastrian jurisprudence except when representatives of other religions had conflicts with each other.

 Under Bahram II, Kartir unquestionably becomes a powerful figure in the empire; the latter claimed on his inscription at the Ka'ba-ye Zartosht that he "struck down" the non-Zoroastrian minorities, such as Christians, Jews, Mandaeans, Manichaeans, and Buddhists.

 According to the modern historian Parvaneh Pourshariati: "[I]t is not clear, however, to what extent Kartir's declarations reflect the actual implementation, or for that matter, success, of the measures he is supposed to have promoted."
 Indeed, Jewish and Christian sources, for example, make no mention of persecutions during this period.
 Before Bahram II, all the previous Sasanian emperors had been "lukewarm Zoroastrians".
 He died in 293 and was succeeded by his son Bahram III.

 Four months into Bahram III's reign, Narseh was summoned to Mesopotamia at the request of many members of the nobility.
 He met them in the passage of Paikuli in the province of Garmekan, where he was firmly approved and likely also declared shah for the first time.
 The reasons behind the nobles' favour of Narseh might have been due to his jurisdiction as governor, his image as an advocate of the Zoroastrian religion and as an insurer for harmony and prosperity of the empire.
 His ancestry from the early Sasanian family probably also played a role.
 Kartir was one of the nobles who supported Narseh, which is attested in the Paikuli inscription.

 Narseh's reign marked the return to the policy of religious tolerance which had been practiced by his father.
-Kartir fades into obscurity in historical records under Narseh, due to not doing anything noteworthy as mowbed "high priest".
+Some scholars suggest that Kartir was demoted by Narseh.
+In Narseh's inscription he is called simply "Kirdēr the Mowbed of Ohrmazd", as opposed to the more elaborate titles he held under Narseh's predecessors.
+Historian Touraj Daryaee suggests that Narseh may have taken back control of the temple of Anahita and focused his worship on her at the expense of Kartir's influence, although he does not rule out that the cult of Anahita never lapsed in the first place.
+According to Richard N. Frye, Kartir faded into obscurity because he did not do anything noteworthy as high priest.